Marie Louis Amand Ansart, Marquis de Marisquelles: Later life after the war

 After injuries suffered in Rhode Island, Ansart returned to Massachusetts, and then married a Marie Wimble, who was the daughter of the Captain of the Guard in Boston.
 However she died less than a year into the marriage.
 Although heartbroken, Ansart waited the year of mourning and then proposed to her younger sister, Catherine Wimble.
 They resided in Boston in the Wimble household, where they had their first two children, until the end of the Revolution.
 Around 1784, the family moved to Dracut, Massachusetts where they lived in "The Ministree" former home of the Rev. Thomas Parker, first mayor of Dracut.
 General James Mitchell Varnum was also a resident of Dracut, and with whom he became very close friends with in his later years.
 The family remained in "The Ministree" until his last days.
 In the coming years, Catherine bored 10 more children, making 12 in all.

 In 1793, after a visit to France while the French Revolution sparked, Ansart applied for naturalization to become a legal United States citizen.
 In his naturalization he removed all names and titles, and left his name as Louis Ansart.
-In the years he lived in Dracut, he received multiple visits from Lafayette, to whom returned to France after the Revolution had finished.
+In the years he lived in Dracut, he received multiple visits from Lafayette, who returned to France after the Revolution had finished.
 On May 22, 1804, Louis Ansart died in his sleep.
 He now lies in Woodbine Cemetery, Lowell, Massachusetts.